wapiti-scanner/wapiti/README.md

 + brute_login_form (Brute Force login form using a dictionary list)
 + http_header (Check HTTP security headers)
 + cookieflags (Check Secure and HttpOnly flags)
++ csrf (CSRF basic detection)
++ wapp (Not an attack module, retrieves web technologies with versions and categories in use on the target)

 Module names can be given as comma separated list using the "-m" or "--module" option.